 My first marketing efforts involved selling my work through Northwest Fine Woodworking in Seattle, at Bayberry’s Fine Gifts in Fairbanks, a store in Kansas, craft shows, and turning wine bottle stoppers from reclaimed chestnut for the American Chestnut Society.
 Now most of my marketing is local or online.

 Q. Where do you get your woods?

-A. I have local sources for some of the woods native to Alaska (birch, alder, and yellow cedar), but most of my hardwood turning stock is purchased online.
+A. I have local sources for some of the woods native to Alaska (birch, alder, and yellow cedar), but I purchase most of my hardwood turning stock online.
 Many of my suppliers will ship wood to Alaska in USPS Flat Rate boxes or by parcel post, otherwise the cost to ship heavy pieces of wood to Homer would be prohibitive.
 Beth and I enjoy shopping for wood when we are on vacation and never come home without a piece or two tucked into our suitcases.

 Q. What is your favorite wood?

 A. Black cherry and maple are two of my favorites.
 As furniture and cabinet makers have known for centuries, cherry machines and turns exceptionally well and has a wonderful rosy color that only gets better with age.
 I love maple for the great variety of colors (snow white to dark brown) and types of figure (birdseye, curly, quilted, fiddleback, etc.), and its ability to spalt and remain sound.

 A. Spalted wood is wood that has been colored by a fungus attack.
 Spalted wood is most commonly found in dead or dying trees but can also be found in trees that are stressed by environmental factors.
 Spalting is part of the decay process.
 Spalted wood that is still sound (not punky) is highly sought after by woodworkers for its beauty and uniqueness.
 Some of the woods that spalt while remaining usable are maple, birch, beech, and hickory.
 Spalting stops once the wood is dry.